oldgreydog/CodeGenerator/README.md

+Hello!
+I've been quite surprised to see that people have actually found this project!
+I had not added an email address before but now that people are trying to use this, I think I should provide some way to contact me.
+Creating templates can be very complicated and I'm sure the documentation and examples can be improved.
+If you have questions, please email me.

+helots54612 @ mypacks.net

+NOTE!
+Remove the spaces to use this address.
+I don't know if that'll be enough to slow down email scrapers, but it's worth a try.
+This address is part of an anonymous address service my provider offers, so its not pulled in by my email apps.
+It looks like you can only check it on their web page, so I'll have to remember to do that.
+That means that if I forget, it might be a few days before I see your email and respond.
+Sorry if that happens.

+Thanks for stopping by!
+I would also like to discuss some other topics such as creating your own custom tags and whether anyone would be interested in creating a repository of some kind to make their templates available to other users.

 ### Introduction

 I built this code generator because I couldn't find anything that would generate whatever code I wanted the way that I wanted.
 Even now, more than ten years later, most of the generators you will find are only able to output very specific files for very specific uses.
 This generator, on the other hand, should be thought more as text generator than just a code generator.